Joseph94m/PageRank/README.md

 # PageRank

-Original writers: Joseph Moukarzel, Constantinos Ioannidis (https://github.com/constantinos07)

 This repository provides 2 PageRank implementations for the internal wikipedia graph.
 One in Spark and one in Hadoop MapReduce

+### Original writers: Joseph Moukarzel, Constantinos Ioannidis (https://github.com/constantinos07)

 ### This repository is for indicative purposes only and it allows the original creators to keep track of the code!
 Do not use it if you plan on cheating!